Effective Date: April 14, 2003

 - To notify individuals of recalls of products they may be using; and

-We may also release medical information about a death we believe may be caused by violence or is otherwise unusual, unnatural or suspicious or involve a hazard to public health, welfare or safety.
+Suspicious Deaths.
+We may also release medical information about a death we believe may be caused by violence or is otherwise unusual, unnatural or suspicious or involves a hazard to public health, welfare or safety.

 YOUR RIGHTS REGARDING INFORMATION ABOUT YOU.

 Any assistance (physical, communicative, etc.) you need in order to exercise your rights will be provided to you by the Hospital.